iclosem/6300Fall14Team01/6300Fall14Project1/manual.md

   -d, --delimiters    sets the delimeters, defaults to:
   -h, --help          displays this help and exit
   -f, --file          specifies the input file
-  -v, --verbose       prints out a list of every sentance with lengths in addition to normal output -l, --length       defines a minimum word size
+  -l, --length       defines a minimum word size
 ```
 ####AUTHORS